jsplumb-toolkit-demonstrations/flowchart-builder/README.md

 - **selector** A CSS3 selector identifying the draggable items inside `source`.
 Required.
 - **surface** The Surface widget to attach to.
 Required.
 - **dataGenerator** This function is used by the Toolkit to generate an initial dataset for a Node you have begun to drag.
-Required. whenever a new node is dropped on whitespace.
+Required.

 `SurfaceDropManager` is an extension of the Drop Manager which provides default implementations for the various drop functions.
 By default, the Surface Drop Manager is configured to allow nodes/groups to be dropped onto the canvas or an existing edge, and for nodes to be dropped on groups.